eurekasfray/mono/README.md

 ### Background

-**Background:** `shot/bg` (*folder*): This folder stores background art.
+**Background:** `Shot/bg` (*folder*): This folder stores background art.
 Background art lives at the same heirarchical level as the *sequence*, *scene*, and *shot* folders.
 This makes us happy, because a single background art can be used in multiple shots.
 That means, background files can be referenced to since they remain in a fixed location.
 Different shots can reference a single background, as opposed to having the same background file copied to different shot folders.

-**Background project file:** `shot/bg/bg01_starshipLobbyStairWide.psd` (*project fil*): This is a project file for a background &middot; The naming scheme for a background project file follows this rule: *bg[n]_[name].[projectExt]*.
+**Background project file:** `Shot/bg/bg01_starshipLobbyStairWide.psd` (*project file*): This is a project file for a background &middot; The naming scheme for a background project file follows this rule: *bg[n]_[name].[projectExt]*.
 The filename always begin with the mnemonic *bg*. *n* is a numerical identifier for the background art.
 This number help us identify and make unique each background. *name* is a name for the background.
 The name of a background should be descriptive.
 In `bg01_starshipLobbyStairWide` for example the name gives you an idea of where you are. *projectExt* is the file extension of the project file.

-**Background export file:** `bg/bg01_starshipLobbyStairWide.png` (*exported file*): This is an exported background image.
+**Background export file:** `Shot/bg/bg01_starshipLobbyStairWide.png` (*exported file*): This is an exported background image.
 This file is the exported representation of the *background project file* &middot; The background export file inherits its name from the *background project file*.
 For instance, if the name of the project file is `bg03_desertHorizon.tvp`, then the name of the *background export file* is `bg03_desertHorizon.png`.

 ### Sequence, Scenes, and Shots